How to boost your broadband speed

 3. The way your broadband is set up in your home is sub-optimal

-There are a number of factors to do with how and where your broadband router is set up that can affect the speeds you get on the devices around your home.
-We will talk about those in greater detail a bit further down, but for now bear in mind that the layout of your home, your neighbours, and your router can all play a part in speeds being slower than they could be.
+There are a number of factors related to how and where your broadband router is set up that can affect the speeds you get on the devices around your home.
+We will talk about those in greater detail a bit further down, but for now, bear in mind that the layout of your home, your neighbours' Wi-Fi networks, and your router's placement can all affect speeds.

 How to check where the problem is

-• If you're not on the fastest package – Check your broadband contract, check the speed you are subscribed to.
-If it is standard ADSL broadband at around 10-11Mbps, or fibre broadband at around 30-50Mbps, you can definitely get a faster package.
-If you're already on your provider's top speed (usually 60-70Mbps), you may want to check if you can switch to Virgin Media or see if you can get a full fibre connection from BT, EE, Sky or TalkTalk
+• If you're not on the fastest package – Check your broadband contract to see what speed you are subscribed to.
+If you're already on your provider's top speed (usually 70Mbps or higher), you may want to check if you can switch to Full Fibre from any of the major providers, or Virgin Media.

-• If your broadband is set up sub-optimally – Provided you know what speed you should be getting, and have contacted your provider to test your line and it has confirmed you are getting those speeds, if you are not getting that speed on the device you're using to test it, there is something wrong with the way you have your broadband set up.
-See the next section for more detail on this
+• If your broadband is set up sub-optimally – Provided you know what speed you should be getting, and your provider has confirmed you're receiving those speeds, if you're not getting that speed on the device you're using, there's an issue with your home setup.
+See the next section for more details on this.

-• If there is a fault – If you were getting a certain speed and then there is a sudden, unexplained drop, rather than ongoing, general slowness, it's likely to be a fault and you should contact your provider to get it resolved
+• If there is a fault – If your broadband speed suddenly drops without explanation, it's likely due to a fault.
+Contact your provider to get it resolved.

 How to boost your broadband speed

-Assuming that you are on the fastest connection available to you, that there isn't a fault, and that you don't live more than a kilometre from your nearest cabinet, it is likely that there is something lacking in the way you have your broadband set up.
-Or rather, there are aspects of your set-up that may be specific to your home, and that you may want to address.
+Assuming you're on the fastest connection available to you, that there isn't a fault, and that you don't live far from your nearest cabinet, your broadband speed issues are likely due to how your broadband is set up.
+Here are some things to consider:

 Use an Ethernet cable wherever possible